-- Allows a package store or manufacturer to host a special tasting event on its own premises, with onsite consumption of alcohol for those attending event. - The event may be in the store or another area of the property, such as a special event space. - Licensees can only offer products in their inventory.
+- Allows a package store to host a special tasting event on its own premises, with onsite consumption of alcohol for those attending event. - The event may be in the store or another area of their property, such as a special event space.
+It may not be held in an offsite location. - Licensees can only offer products in their inventory.